Key takeaways:

 Chantix (varenicline) is a prescription medication that helps people quit smoking.
 It’s been FDA approved since 2006 and helped many people successfully quit using cigarettes.
 But Chantix also has a confusing history of label changes, and many people question how safe it is.

-Chantix is safe for many people.
+Yes, Chantix is safe for many people.
 But whether the benefits of any medication outweigh the risks depends on your individual situation.
-This includes what other medications you take and whether you have other health conditions that could change how a medication affects your body.
+This includes what other medications you take and whether you have other health conditions that could change how the medication affects your body.
 We’ll talk more about Chantix risks throughout this article.

 The most common side effects of Chantix include: